bruvellu/terebratalia-wnts/wnt.md

 <!--
 - We identified transcriptional territories that match the morphology
 - Suggests that Wnt signaling patterns the brachiopod axis
-- Different Wnts per region but also same ligands in different receptor contexts
+- Different Wnt genes per region but also same ligands in different receptor contexts
 - Suggests the context matter for differential patterning
 - Comparison with other species reveal ligands are labile, receptors are conserved
 - Suggests that ligands are shuffled during bilaterian evolution